Engaging Democratic Activists for MENA Advancement

-EDAMA participants are now sharing their transition experiences and lessons using the EDAMA Facebook page and the secure virtual platform created expressly for this purpose, www.edamaplatform.net.
-The participant group is actively planning how to sustain the network and the platform after the end of the project.
+EDAMA participants shared their transition experiences and lessons using the EDAMA Facebook page and the secure virtual platform created expressly for this purpose, www.edamaplatform.net.
+The participant group actively planned how to sustain the network and the platform after the end of the project.

 Addressing common challenges

-Within the 12 EDAMA countries, there are small groups that are facing similar challenges.
-For example, activists in Libya informed PDC that they need skills and strategies for interacting with the General Assembly in order to have a voice in drafting the new constitution.
-Activists in Tunisia and Egypt are dealing with similar issues.
-In early 2013, the EDAMA team will organize smaller sub-regional meetings for activists to support each other in addressing shared challenges.
+Within the 12 EDAMA countries, small groups were facing similar challenges.
+For example, activists in Libya needed skills and strategies for interacting with the General Assembly in order to have a voice in drafting the new constitution.
+Activists in Tunisia and Egypt were dealing with similar issues.
+In early 2013, the EDAMA team organized smaller sub-regional meetings for activists to support each other in addressing shared challenges.

-With EDAMA's combination of in-person conferences, online collaboration tools and relevant lessons from all over the world, democratic activists in the Middle East and North Africa will create a strong network of regional democracy-builders who can inspire and support each other for many years to come.
+With EDAMA's combination of in-person conferences, online collaboration tools and relevant lessons from all over the world, democratic activists in the Middle East and North Africa have created a strong network of regional democracy-builders who can inspire and support each other for many years to come.

-EDAMA is implemented by PDC in cooperation with Partners-Jordan, the Centre for Applied Non Violent Action and Strategies (CANVAS), and the Institute for War & Peace Reporting (IWPR).
+EDAMA was implemented in cooperation with Partners-Jordan, the Centre for Applied Non Violent Action and Strategies (CANVAS), and the Institute for War & Peace Reporting (IWPR).

 EDAMA means 'sustainability' in Arabic.